 Design Notes: So Ruins & Ronin as well as Sword+1 as a blog, are pretty cool.
-But like with a lot of "oriental adventures" type games, I feel like the cool, tenuous walk of life for a samurai is often missed out on.
+But like with a lot of "Japanese inspired" but Western type games, I feel like the cool, tenuous walk of life for a samurai is often missed out on.
 They either get treated like paladins or like fighting-men without too many unique mechanics.
 I personally, as a fan of Legend of the Five Rings (even when it is a trainwreck), like the Seven Times Down, Eight Times Up approach.
 Your bushi will go through a lot of different changes in their life, swapping through four different abilities depending on their place in the world.
 These changes can work from a narrative standpoint, or through natural progression of ones life as a swordsman; shifting from living by the sword in various ways.
 Even still, these are gross oversimplifications for sake of relative ease of use.

 Happily Ruins & Ronin designates everything but its title and art as OGL, so here's my take on the bujin in the form of the bushi.